SEEKINGBand to Join.

-I'm a fairly quick learner (but don't instantly sight read), and have had some click-track experience.
-I can also count up to 3, 5, 7, 9 etc. So if you live on the Isle of Man, and need a drummer sympathetic to what's going on around him, and just as happy to play at "1 or 2", rather than just Spinal Tap's 11.... do get in touch.
+Regardless of "genre", I'm happy to listen to, and learn from anything if there's musicianship involved.
+I'm a fairly quick learner of new music - I can work through a music score, but don't sight read, and have had studio/click-track experience.
+I can also count up to 3, 5, 7, 9 etc as well as 2,4,6,8.
+So if you live on the Isle of Man, and need a drummer sympathetic to the music, and the venue size (I play at a volume suitable for the venue, rather than having an audience leaving a gig bleeding from the ears!) and who's just as happy to play at "1 or 2", rather than just Spinal Tap's "11".... do get in touch.

 - Screen name: